aau-cns/cnspy_eco_system_test/README.md

-#  Our python3 package eco-system
+#  Test the CNS python package eco-system

 A repository to check out all packages of our eco-system, to set up a virtual environment, and finally to run all unit tests.
 The directory names of the submodules was modified intentionally to render the dependency graph manually, as `pip` is not able to resolve dependencies within a `requirements.txt` file.